-FY23 Plan
+FY24 Plan

-- Upgrade MEG sensing system at Barrow Neurological Institute for full dual-helmet operation. - Complete clinical validation for epilepsy. - Install hyperscanning enabled system at TJNU. - Secure third and fourth MEG order. - Achieve CE Mark for entry into the European market. - Begin process of Chinese FDA approval to allow for clinical sales in China. - Continued development of CURRY[®] to provide enhanced environmental noise cancellation and other MEG-applicable features.
+- Complete clinical validation for epilepsy. - Install hyperscanning enabled system at TJNU. - Secure third and fourth MEG order. - Achieve CE Mark for entry into the European market. - Begin process of Chinese FDA approval to allow for clinical sales in China. - Continued development of CURRY® to provide enhanced environmental noise cancellation and other MEG-applicable features.